mcscodes/Project-1-Data-Visualization/README.md

 Summary

 Analyzing a large data set from Data.CMS.govs, Provider Information covering “general information on currently active nursing homes, including number of certified beds, quality measure scores, staffing, and other information in the Five-Star Rating System” in the United States, Group 1 aimed to answer these questions (https://data.cms.gov/provider-data/dataset/4pq5-n9py):
-- Where do we want to place a new nursing facility?
+- Where could there be good markets to open a new facility?
-- What makes a highly rated nursing home facility and how does the Five-Star Rating System reflect that?
+- What makes a good nursing facility and how does the Five-Star System reflect that?
-- Staffing hours per resident per day
-- What are red flag indicators for a facility?
-Abuse
+- What are negative indicators to look out for in a facility?
-- What are the average 5 star nursing home ratings per different states?
-- How does the staffing levels of nursing homes relate to their Five-Star Rating System scores?
-- Ownership correlations (For Profit/Non Profit)
-- Comparison of average three year score by ownership type
+- What is the health deficiency score and how does it effect a rating?
+- Does a Non-Profit label guarantee better care to patients?

 Analysis Results